 Sorry for any confusion!
 You'd get in contact with Hard Korr directly for an assessment, they deal with all aftersales service on warranty and technical issues - the outcome would be pending the result of that.

-Lauren - Snowys(1 month ago)
+Lauren - Snowys(3 months ago)

 Specifications1 answer